Villa Insurgentes: Population

 In the town there are 629 men and 726 women.
 The female / male ratio is 2,209, and the fertility rate is 3.19 children per woman.
 Of the total population, 26.35% comes from outside the State of Zacatecas.
 3.54% of the inhabitants are illiterate (3.82% of the men, and 3.31% of the women).
 The level of schooling is 6.46 (6.71 in men and 6.24 in women).

 0.00% of the population is indigenous.
 0.01% of the population speaks an indigenous language and does not speak Spanish.

 26.94% of the inhabitants (more than 12 years) are economically active (48.01% of the men, and 8.68% of the women).

+violence in the community Hallan a 8 jóvenes torturados y ejecutados en VILLA INSURGENTES8 Marzo 2011

+Los cuerpos de ocho jóvenes, de entre 14 y 18 años, fueron encontrados con huellas de tortura –dos decapitados– en la comunidad de Villa Insurgentes, municipio de Sombrerete, Zacatecas, en los límites con Durango, en el mismo sitio donde el lunes dos menores fueron ultimados.

+El procurador de Justicia del estado, Arturo Nahle García, dijo que, al igual que en el caso de los asesinados hace cuatro días, es muy probable que los muchachos recién hallados sean originarios del municipio duranguense de Poanas.

+Agregó que los jóvenes, atados de pies y manos, y amordazados, habrían sido levantados y asesinados en Durango, y posteriormente sus cuerpos abandonados en suelo zacatecano.